mathesh-me/argocd-prep-guide/argocd/private-repositories/private-git-repo.md

 ### How to Add Private Git Repositories?

 - We have to add the private repositories in the Argo CD.
-- First we need to create a K8S secret with the `repo` credentials.
+- We need to create a **K8S secret** with the `repo` credentials for registering the private repositories.
 - We can add our Private Repositories in the Argo CD using Declartive way, Argo CD UI way or Argo CD CLI way.

 **Example of adding Private Repositories as K8S Secret using Declarative way:**